mohitsorde/jsosrm/README.md

 Let us say our schema 'UserSchema' is created in 'schemas/userSchema.js' file (we will see how to create schema later [here](#schema)).
 We now create a model 'UserModel' for our schema 'UserSchema' by extending ParserBaseClass and overriding the following attributes:

  - **Required**
-    - attrDefs: to link schema with ParserBaseClass child
+    - attrDefs - to link schema with ParserBaseClass child
  - **Optional** (to provide utilities on top of default ones)
-    - validator: to provide custom validators via instance of ValidatorBaseClass
+    - validator - to provide custom validators via instance of ValidatorBaseClass
-    - setter: to provide custom setters via instance of SetterBaseClass
+    - setter - to provide custom setters via instance of SetterBaseClass
-    - getter: to provide custom getters via instance of GetterBaseClass
+    - getter - to provide custom getters via instance of GetterBaseClass

 ```js
 // models/userParserClass.js